sethanimesh/Medic/README.md

 5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For questions, please reach out to the repository owner or create an issue.

 ---